aalfiann/swm/readme.md

 - Service Worker is modular, you're able to use `sw.js` only without `swm.js`.
 - Service Worker Manager is also modular, you're able to use `swm.js` only without `sw.js`.

+### Configuration
+This project is already included with `sw.js`.
+I have already create the default configuration, but yes you have to adjust it to your website.

+Note:
+If you don't want to use our `sw.js`, yes you can use your own sw.js.

-Example using SWM with your own Service Worker
+Here is the example using SWM with your own Service Worker
 ```js
   ServiceWorkerManager.register({
     swPath: '/your-sw.js',